Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 1. Purpose

-1. A The purpose of this policy is to set out guidelines and boundaries for NSCC employees who have a requirement to entertain, plan team meals, student celebrations/events, purchase supplies, purchase office decor and/or to buy gifts for recognition purposes for individuals both internal and external of the College.
+2. The purpose of this policy is to set out guidelines and boundaries for NSCC employees who have a requirement to make entertainment, event and meeting related purchases for individuals both internal and external of the College.

 1. Scope